Norhaven/Jolt/README.md

 var staticRegistration = MethodRegistration.FromStaticMethod(typeof(TransformerMethods), nameof(TransformerMethods.IsNotNull));
 var instanceRegistration = MethodRegistration.FromInstanceMethod(nameof(TransformerMethods.ReverseString));
 ```
 You'll notice that you don't have to provide a type name for the instance method.
-This is because the transformer will assume that you sent in an appropriate instance when it was created and will just use whatever you provide during method resolution.
-Include the registrations when you create the `JoltJsonTransformer` instance.
+This is because the transformer will assume that you sent in an appropriate method context instance when it was created and will just use whatever you provide during method resolution.
+Include the registrations and an instance for your methods (if needed) when you create the `JoltJsonTransformer` instance.
 ```csharp
 var transformer = JoltJsonTransformer.DefaultWith(transformerJson, new[] { staticRegistration, instanceRegistration }, new TransformerMethods());
 ```